The original series

 - Driven to Suicide: Donna's betrayal leads him to hang himself.

 - Endearingly Dorky: Donna quickly takes a liking to him after meeting him, as he might be quite awkward and shy, but he is also very polite, friendly, and has a poetic mind.

 - Et Tu, Brute?: Through their meetings, he had come to view Donna as a very close friend and one of the only people he truly trusted.
 When he realized that she had tricked him in attempt to steal Laura's secret diary from him, it utterly broke his already fragile spirit, resulting in his suicide.

 - Freak Out: Gets hit HARD with this when he finds out Donna's been tricking him to get Laura's diary.

 - Hikikomori: Due to having agoraphobia.
-The guy cannot physically leave his house with suffering a crippling panic attack.
+The guy cannot physically leave his house without suffering a crippling panic attack.

 - Nice Guy: Despite his inherent uneasiness around people, he is quite friendly and polite.
 At least until he completely snaps when he finds out about Donna's betrayal.